hirobius/memory-game/team-agreement.md

 Evening participation for regular class hours is mandatory, any extra time spent is fair game, so long as everyone is in agreement and on board with the additional work being completed during these hours

 ### What is your strategy for ensuring everyone’s voice is heard?
-Turn-based accountability: going in a circle to make sure everyone put in their .02
+Turn-based accountability: going in a circle to make sure everyone puts in their .02

 Open, organic conversations